lokmanTech/lokmanTech/README.md

 7. **Collaboration and Learning**: I'm open to collaboration and feedback.
 Feel free to reach out if you're interested in learning together or if you have valuable insights to share.

+8. **Master Data-Driven Decision Making**: To become proficient in using data to drive strategic business decisions.

+9. **Contribute to Impactful Projects**: To contribute my skills to projects that positively impact organizations and society.

+10. **Share Knowledge and Insights**: To share my knowledge and insights with the broader data science and business communities.

+11. **Continuous Learning**: To continually learn and adapt in the fast-evolving field of Business Science.

 ## Repository Structure

 - [`01_Introduction_to_Data_Science`](https://github.com/lokmanTech/01_Introduction_to_Data_Science): This directory contains my initial learning materials, resources, and code snippets as I begin my journey.